Radix-Obsidian/ShepStack/shepstack/docs/roadmap/00-high-level.md

 ---

-## Phase 4: Developer Experience 🚧 IN PROGRESS
+## Phase 4: Developer Experience ✅ COMPLETE

 **Goal**: Make it easy to write, test, and debug ShepLang programs